nerves-project/nerves_pack/README.md

 # Nerves Pack

-This library is a compilation of dependecies and default configuration for getting a Nerves project up and running with minimal work.
+This library is a compilation of dependencies and default configuration for getting a Nerves project up and running with minimal work.
 Essentially `nerves_init_gadget` 2.0 to work with new networking libraries and practices.